wjj31767/robotik2/chapter 3.md

 ### Implementation of Synergies in Robotics
 @todo
 > Christopher Y. Brown and Harry Asada.
 Inter-Finger Coordination and Postural Synergies in Robot Hands via Mechanical Implementation of Principal Components Analysis, IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), (2007)
+>
+> - Principal components analysis (PCA) lets us rewrite the posture matrix as the product of two smaller matrics:
+>   - one matrix consisting of the principal components vectors
+>   - one matrix consisting of the weights for those vectors
+> - Goal: find a way to realize this equation through mechanical means
+> - 具体部分还是看计算题部分。

 > c3
 ### The TUAT/Karlsruhe Humanoid Underactuated Hand